Can I fix problems without going to a hearing?

 Start by trying to figure out what happened in your case, when your benefits started or stopped, and what notices you were sent.
-See How do I get information about my SNAP case online or with my smartphone? for information about DTA Connect.
+See getting information about your SNAP case online or with your smartphone for information about DTA Connect.

 Second, call the DTA Assistance Line and ask the DTA worker to explain to you the reason for DTA's action on your benefits.

 Even if you are trying to fix the problem, you can ask for a hearing at the same time.
-You can always withdraw the hearing request if DTA agrees to fix the problem and correct your benefits.
-106 C.M.R. § 343.350
+You can always withdraw the hearing request if DTA agrees to fix the problem and correct your benefits1.

 Discrimination complaints